- Top PR Firm

 - Attaining your goals to create new customers, grow revenues, and raise valuation

-We call reporters, send e-mails, transmit faxes, and when the cost is warranted - use news wires.
+We contact reporters by the method they prefer.
+This usually means an e-mail.
+We get inquiries from reporters.
+Some call or want us to call.
+Big new should be issued as a press release considering cost over a news wire.
 Our mutual objective is to get you in the story.
 Sometimes you are quoted straight from the press release.
 More often, your press release gets your foot in the door, but the reporter wants an interview.
-At this point, you are responsible to be interesting enough to be quoted.
-One job is to serve as point of contact for interview scheduling between your spokespersons & reporters.
+At this point, you are responsible for being interesting enough to be quoted.
+One job is to serve as the point of contact for interview scheduling between your spokespersons & reporters.
 We will coach you on what the reporter wants and give you ideas, but you must execute.

 Process Guarantees Delivery Of Results

 The best measure of press is seeing your firm’s name in print.
 Therefore, we concentrate on creating results, not reports.
-Measuring PR placements (hits) with a clipping service is best – these cover your targeted media outlets and search for the name of your firm and spokespersons.
-Clipping services start at about $300 per month and are the only real way to get an accurate measure.
-Web-based search tools (e.g. Dow Jones Interactive) can provide some measures of press coverage in larger publications, but are not effective in measuring trade press.
+Measuring PR placements (hits) with a digital search clipping service is best – these cover your targeted media outlets and search for the name of your firm and spokespersons.
+Clipping services start at about zero for Google News Alerts and can be more than $300 per month.
+We know where you have been interviewed, but more extensive tracking is the only real way to measure.
+Web-based search can provide some measure of press coverage found in larger publications but are not effective in measuring trade press.

 Forecasting Provides Confidence Of Success